cairuoyu/flutter_admin/README.en.md

 > [简体中文](./README.md) | English

-> A Background Management System Implemented Using Flutter
+> A Background Management System Implemented Using Flutter.This project for the front end, the corresponding back-end to https://github.com/cairuoyu/flutter_admin_backend

 > As a template, example and demonstration for developing multi-terminal applications such as Web, Android, IOS, Windows, MacOS and Linux based on Flutter, this project provides a variety of implementation methods in terms of functions and is constantly being improved.
 With this project, you can learn Flutter efficiently or quickly develop a new cross-end application.

 ---
-## Functional technology
+## Functional
 * User Registration
 * Login And Logout
 * Function Menu